cagrik-b/Analyzing-Factors-Influencing-Electric-Vehicle-Adoption-Across-U.S.-States/README.md

 **e.
 Machine Learning**

--Multiple Linear Regression Model was used as a baseline.
+-Multiple Linear Regression was used as a baseline model for prediction.

 -KNN Regression was used to catch local patterns.

--Decision Tree and Random Forest Regression was conducted to for non-linear decision rules.
+-Decision Tree and Random Forest Regression was conducted for non-linear decision rules.

--Corss-Validation techniques were utilised for model comparison.
+-Corss-Validation techniques were utilised for model comparison and prediction evaluation.

 ## 6. Hypothesis ##